BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 In addition to the free templates discussed above, you can also buy a ‘premium’ theme from BigCommerce or Shopify.

-Although the above numbers seem to imply that there is a greater choice of paid-for themes available with BigCommerce, it’s worth sounding a note of caution here — as with the BigCommerce’s free templates, many of its paid-for themes look rather similar to each other.
+Although the above numbers seem to imply that there is a greater choice of paid themes available from BigCommerce, it’s worth sounding a note of caution here — as with BigCommerce’s free templates, many of its premium themes look rather similar to each other.

 This is fairly evident in the BigCommerce template names too.
 For example, BigCommerce’s.
-‘Manifest Jewlry’, ‘Manifest Home’, ‘Manifest Apparel’ and ‘Manifest Build’ themes are all positioned as being separate templates, but in truth they are effectively variants of the same one.
+‘Manifest Jewelry’, ‘Manifest Home’, ‘Manifest Apparel’ and ‘Manifest Build’ themes are all positioned as being separate templates — but in truth they are effectively variants of the same one.

 By contrast, the paid-for Shopify themes are considerably more distinct from each other, and some themes come in a selection of variants which are — again — more obviously different from each other than the BigCommerce ones.